alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 The Employee-Employer Relationship
 -----------------------------------

-In all situations, it is necessary to establish whether the relationship between the worker and the organization is one of an employee and an employer or if the worker is self-employed.
-This relationship determines the requirement for statutory withholdings and the requirement for compliance with related legislation.
-The Canada Revenue Agency (CRA) has established factors to assist in determining whether or not this relationship exists.
-It is not up to the worker to decide whether or not they are an employee, subject to statutory withholdings.

-Payroll can take a proactive role in communicating the importance of determining the existence of the employee-employer relationship to all areas of the organization.
-When an employee-employer relationship exists, payroll has a compliance responsibility related to statutory withholdings, which requires that all employees have the appropriate statutory deductions withheld from their pay and remitted to the government.
+Determining the nature of the working relationship between an individual and an organization is essential in all employment situations.
+Whether the individual is classified as an employee or self-employed directly affects the statutory withholding requirements and the organization’s compliance with applicable legislation.
+To support this assessment, the Canada Revenue Agency (CRA) provides a set of guidelines designed to help distinguish between the two classifications.
+Importantly, the decision is not made by the worker but must be based on objective criteria and legal standards.

+Payroll practitioners play an important role in promoting awareness of this distinction throughout the organization.
+By proactively communicating the significance of establishing a valid employee-employer relationship, payroll professionals help ensure that employment classifications are accurate and compliant.

+Once an employee-employer relationship is confirmed, the payroll department becomes responsible for meeting compliance obligations related to statutory withholdings.
+This includes deducting the appropriate amounts—such as income tax, Canada Pension Plan contributions, and Employment Insurance premiums—from employee pay and remitting them to the government within the required timelines.
+Proper classification and adherence to these rules are key to maintaining legal and financial accountability.

 Where an employee-employer relationship exists, the CRA requires the employer to: